ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Outlook Container Mode | Cached | Outlook cached mode will be enabled on successfully container attach.
 Dynamic VHD(x) | Enabled | Dynamic VHD(x) will be utilised to save on required space.
 Disks will grow only as space is required.
 Search Roaming | Disabled | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session and should be disabled, and subsequent multi-session operating systems with enhanced native search capabilities.
 Search Database | Not applicable | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session.
-Sync OST to VHD | Enabled: Move OST to VHD | Existing OST’s are syncd to VHD/X when new VHD/X is created.
+Sync OST to VHD | Enabled: Move OST to VHD | Existing OST's are syncd to VHD/X when new VHD/X is created.
  Swap directory name components | Enabled: Swap directory name components | This configuration allows for easier navigation of the user VHDX folders when troubleshooting and during maintenance.

 ### Resource tags